-1st offense - Phone will be turned into Office D prior to homeroom for 10 consecutive days and will be returned to student after 9th period.
+1st offense - Phone will be turned into Office D prior to homeroom for 30 consecutive days or one month and will be returned to student after 9th period.

-2nd offense - Phone will turned into Office D prior to homeroom for 30 consecutive days and will be returned to student after 9th period.
+2nd offense - Phone will be turned into Office D prior to homeroom for 45 consecutive days or an entire quarter and Parent/Guardian will be required to pick up the device.

-3rd offense - Parent/Guardian will be required to meet with administrators and/or Dean of Discipline for student to return to school and the phone will be turned in to Dean before school begins for 30 additional days and returned at the end of the school day.
+3rd offense - Parent/Guardian will be required to meet with administrators and/or the Dean of Discipline for student to return to school.
+The phone will be turned into the Dean before school begins and returned at the end of the school day for an additional 90 days or the entire semester.